pankajsa/rest-front-controller/README.md

 Absence of 'AuthHeader' in the HTTP REST request trigger the failure of authorization check and returns a error back to the caller

+curl -v -X GET http://localhost:9000/api/a will give a 401 Unauthorized Error

+curl -v -X GET -H "Authorization: TESTING" http://localhost:9000/api/a will forward the request to getQ, from where the RDP can take over and send the request downstream